-1. The investment returns are calculated using the relevant Fund's unit price and represent the combined income and capital return for the specific period.
+- The investment returns are calculated using the Fund's unit price and represent the combined income and capital return for the specific period.
 They are net of fees and costs (excluding the buy-sell spread and any investment performance fee payable), are pre-tax, and assume the reinvestment of distributions.
 The investment returns shown are historical and no warranty can be given for future performance.
 You should be aware that historical performance is not a reliable indicator of future performance.
-Due to the volatility of underlying assets of the Funds and other risk factors associated with investing, investment returns can be negative (particularly in the short-term).
+Due to the volatility of underlying assets of the Fund and other risk factors associated with investing, investment returns can be negative (particularly in the short-term). - 2.
+Invested position represents the exposure of physical holdings and long stock derivatives.